 The trainees attended an online orientation one week prior to the training so as to receive an overview about the training as well as being guided on how to navigate the online IDI e-learning platform where they were enrolled to complete the pre-test that is mandatory prior to the F2F sessions.
 The trainees later underwent a two days face to face (F2F) intensive training where they interfaced with the trainers in lively lectures.
 Subsequently, trainees proceeded with 4 weeks of self-paced online learning under the e-learning platform.
-The course concluded with final virtual days after the 4 weeks and certification of members that passed above the pass mark.

-The Trainees comprised of REC, and NRRA members and clinical trial monitors across Kenya.
+During this time, trainee also engaged in discussions on difficult concepts via the e-learning platform and WhatsApp group.
+The course concluded with final two virtual days after the 4 weeks and certification of members that passed above the pass mark of 60%.
+The Trainees comprised of REC, and NRRA members and clinical trial monitors across Rwanda.